salesforcecli/plugin-packaging/messages/package_update.md

 # flags.recommended-version-id.summary

-ID of the package version that is installed when subscribers click the Upgrade to Recommended Version option on the Installed Package page of their org.
+ID of the package version that's installed when subscribers click the Upgrade to Recommended Version option on the Installed Package page of their org.

 # flags.recommended-version-id.description